smrealms/smr/documentation/readme.txt

 		forward($container);

-	If you have to take turns from a user use the $player->takeTurns(); It also deduct newbie turns!
+	If you have to take turns from a user use the $player->takeTurns(); It also deducts newbie turns!

 		$player->takeTurns(3);

 	Don't forget to $player->update() after that to make it permanent.
 	If you have to safe a VARCHAR string to the database you have to look for ' in the string you want to save.
-This apostroph causes troubles to database while updating tables.
-Consider using the function formatString() from loader.php script.
-It can AND should be used everywhere.
+This apostrophe causes troubles to database while updating tables.
+Consider using the function $db->escapeString() from MySqlDatabase.class.inc script.
+It can AND _should_ be used everywhere.

 		$db->query('UPDATE table SET column = ' . formatString($my_column));